Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 The underlying technology behind Core Isolation will improve over time.
 Hardware will catch up and negate the performance issues that having it enabled currently produces.

 But that’s for the future, what about right now?
-Well the only person who can answer that question is you.
+Well, the only person who can answer that question is you.

 If you’ve bought a Windows 11 computer recently, then Core Isolation will almost certainly be turned on by default.
 If you’re reasonably happy with your computer, then personally, I’d leave it enabled.
 The security benefits it brings are becoming ever more important.

 However if you want, or need, to get a little more from your machine, then try disabling it.
-You might be pleasantly surpried at the extra little boost your computer receives.
+You might be pleasantly surprised at the extra little boost your computer receives.
 Bear in mind that you’re turning off an important security feature, so test thoroughly to make sure you really are gaining on performance.

 For everyone else, then Core Isolation (Memory Integrity) probably won’t be enabled by default.
 If you turn it on, you may or may not notice the difference.
 And if you do notice it, then by how much?
 Can you live with it?
 Is it workable?
 Or is it slowing down an already slow machine?